 Construction Lien and Bond Claims

-The Lakeland construction lawyers from Trent Cotney, P.A. can draft all lien and bond documents, such as the Notice to Owner, Notice of Non-Payment, Notice of Contest of Lien, and Miller Act Notice to ensure all documentation is prepared to the specifications of the Florida Statutes.
+The Lakeland construction lawyers from Cotney Construction Law can draft all lien and bond documents, such as the Notice to Owner, Notice of Non-Payment, Notice of Contest of Lien, and Miller Act Notice to ensure all documentation is prepared to the specifications of the Florida Statutes.
 One misstep in filing or serving lien documents could prevent your company from receiving compensation for unpaid construction services.

 Do you believe a government contract was improperly awarded to a competing firm?
 If so, speak with a Lakeland construction attorney, who can assist in gathering evidence that can be presented through a bid protest trial.
 The process for bidding on state, local, and federal construction projects should be free from corruption, so exercise your right to be given a fair opportunity at winning public contracts.

 To protect your business from being on the wrong side of a construction dispute, the most proactive course of action is through a well crafted contract that thoroughly describes expectations of the project, time frames, the specific roles of each party, and terms for how disputes will be resolved.
 To ensure this is done properly, your firm should entrust the experience of a construction attorney in Lakeland, who can draft a contract on behalf of your business or thoroughly review contracts that are provided by another party.

 If you would like to speak with one of our construction lawyers in Lakeland, please contact us at 813.579.3278, or submit our contact request form.